 8601 W. Commercial Boulevard, Tamarac, FL 33351-4333

-Actually Parks and Recreation are one step ahead of me.
-Can’t wait until more recycling cans are seen at every park.
-May I suggest that you order the cans in a bright blue color and make sure they are clearly marked for recyclables?
+Parks and Recreation are one step ahead of me.
+I can’t wait until more recycling cans are seen at every park.
+May I suggest you order the cans in a bright blue color and ensure they are clearly marked for recyclables?
 This way, people will notice the difference between these and the trash bins.
-Oh yes, please consider ordering enough so that each one stands next to a garbage can.
+Please consider ordering enough so that each one stands next to a garbage can.
 This will also prevent people from putting trash into it.
 Thank you so much for your response, Greg.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - NewsFebruary 18, 2024J.P.
 Taravella Drama Club Hosts Community Yard Sale and Craft Show on February 24

 - NewsFebruary 16, 2024Detectives Search for Tamarac Man Missing Since Early January

 - NewsFebruary 15, 2024“You’re a Fraud”: Tamarac Commissioner Blasts Website Tied to Marlon Bolton